jeremiepoiroux/markdown-cv/index.md

 ## Currently

 I’m a designer and an intern-researcher who cares about Ethics and Journalism.
-I’m working on research projects about algorithms and information bubbles and I'm launching the [Kaïa project](https://kaia-lescarnets.fr)
+I’m working on research projects about algorithms & information bubbles.
+I'm the co-founder of [Kaïa](https://kaia-lescarnets.fr).

 ### Specialized in